 We spent the night in an RV park at Lafayette, Louisiana.
 Got up and took showers and did some launtry early in the morning and got back on the road.

 Arrived at Brenda's in Navarre, FL where we spent a great two week.
 Brenda and Michelle were great hosts.
 Thery took us out so we could look around.
 We got to see the damage from a hurricane that went through there a couple of weeks earlier.
 I also took the generator apart, cleaned it, and put it back together and to my surprise it started working again.

 We spent the night in the parking lot of the Walmart in Perry Florida.
 Got up the next morning and had breakfast and coffee.
 Filled up with gas and got underway.

 We stopped and spent the night at the Loves Truck Stop in Moorehaven Florida.
-The next morning we got up, fueled up and got back on the road again.
+We were tucked safely in between a couple of big rigs and the next morning we got up, fueled up and got back on the road again.

 12-29-2020 & 12-30-2020

 We arrived at my sister Jody's in West Palm Beach Florida and parked in her driveway.
 It was really great to see Jody after such a long time.
 She is working her buns off from 11 PM until 7 AM almost every day.
 She was trying to spend as much time with us as she could but we could see that she was getting worn out so we cut our visit short.
 She was also looking for another place to live as her landlord had asked her to leave because she was going to sell her house.